geerteltink/geert.elt.ink/content/_index.md

 ---

-I grew up in the Netherlands and am currently based in the south of Germany, surrounded by lakes and mountains, focused on designing, developing and deploying things to the web.
+I grew up in the Netherlands and am currently based in the south of Germany, surrounded by lakes and mountains, focused on developing and deploying things to the web.

 I love designing and developing web applications and make ideas a reality.
 I’ll be dedicated to create the most effective approach that aligns with your